hm-lang/core/proposals/README.md

 * `Second` - for the second operand in a binary operation (where order matters)
 * `NotNull` - for variables that cannot be null
 * `NonNull` - for variables that cannot be null
+* `Unused` - for variables that aren't used in this block

 ## member access operators `::`, `;;`, and ` `